 Field trials were conducted in 2022 – 2024 in a randomized incomplete block design with 150 genotypes per trial, 25 subblocks per trial, and 2 reps per genotype.
 Trials were conducted on 2 locations Hellevad, DK (GPS coordinates: 55067688 E, 9238965 N), and Dybvad, DK (GPS coordinates: 571317 E, 6196886 N).

-The DNA extraction was performed using an updated CTAB method as described by Mahmood et al., (Mahmood et al, 2024).
+The DNA extraction was performed using an updated SDS method as described by Mahmood et al., (Mahmood et al, 2024).
 The spring wheat plant material was genotyped using an Illumina iSelect wheat chip.
 A total of 20,919 single-nucleotide polymorphism (SNP) markers were utilized.
 Quality control was done by removing SNPs with minor allele frequency (MAF) lower than 1% and call rate lower than 0.90.
 Genotypes were coded -1,0,1, counting the number of alleles of the reference allele for each locus.
 Missing genotypes were ~0.3 % and were assigned 0.

 The oat plant material was genotyped using an Illumina iSelect oat chip.
 A total of 1006 single-nucleotide polymorphism (SNP) markers were utilized.
 Quality control was done by removing SNPs with minor allele frequency (MAF) lower than 1% and call rate lower than 0.90.
 Genotypes were coded -1,0,1, counting the number of alleles of the reference allele for each locus.
 Missing genotypes were ~0.3 % and were assigned 0.